chloewildman/CS601_HW3_Wildman/README.md

 The use of reset.css and some CSS was inspired by the WAD100 course.
 Here are the key items I used as inspiration:
 - The use of reset.css (not really able to make this one unique!)
 - The strategy to decrease font-size to 0 and use background images to display the clickable icons.
+- Standard of limiting main content to 960px

 ### Previous experience